kennethcandersen/spotify-user-preferences-during-covid-analysis/README.md

 **OBJECTIVE**

 Explore how COVID-19 affected music streaming user preferences to answer:
-- Are they listening to happy music to cheer up?
+- Are users listening to happy music to cheer up?
-- Are we listening to sad music to cope?
+- Are users listening to sad music to cope?
-- Does this vary by the country?
+- Do results vary by country?

 **BUSINESS IMPACT**